Sunday, October 31, 2021

 Oh Yeong-su played an old man on the verge of dementia who turned out to be more useful than first thought.
 Despite his age there are only a few screen credits, one of which I have seen.
 "Spring, Summer, Fall, Winter...and Spring" (2003).

 Anupam Tripathi played a Pakistani immigrant, another desperate participant.
-Born in India he picked up an interest in theatre while there, but ended up moving to Korea where he was able to not only learn the language, but able to gain small roles.
+Born in India he picked up an interest in theater while there, but ended up moving to Korea where he was able to not only learn the language, but able to gain small roles.
 His role in "Squid Game" was his first feature and ironically there is supposed to be Urdu dialogue, but Anupam is listed as speaking English, Korean and Hindi.

 Jung Hoyeon played a North Korean defector and created quite a stir from her role that launched her to a huge Instagram following.
 Prior to this role she was well established as a fashion model and had only been in video shorts.
 Surprised to learn she has been known for her red hair.
 Don't be surprised when she makes a bigger splash, not just in Korea, but in the English speaking world.